Katarina-Slotova/roger-skyline/README.md

 # roger-skyline
 Hive Helsinki school project focusing on initiation to system and network administration.
 I installed a Virtual Machine, learned about the basics of system and network administration, configured a web server, protected it from DOS attacks and port scans and wrote a simple deployment script.
-All of the work was done on Debian machine.
+All of the work was done on Debian.

 You can follow this step-by-step guide if you need help setting up your web server!
 I included few tips to make the work a bit easier.